-Twenty years ago, on the 27th of October in 1995 at 4 a.m., a huge avalanche came crashing down the mountain called Skollahvilft which towers above the village of Flateyri.
+Twenty-seven years ago, on the 27th of October in 1995 at 4 a.m., a huge avalanche came crashing down the mountain called Skollahvilft which towers above the village of Flateyri.
 Seventeen homes were buried and twenty people died.
 This was the second deadly avalanche in this region in ten months.
-In January, the people in the fishing village of Suðavík suffered a devastating avalanche which took sixteen precious lives.
+In January, the people in the fishing village of Suðavík suffered a devastating avalanche that took sixteen precious lives.

 The people living in avalanche-prone areas became more prepared and cautious after the February disaster.
 Winter began dumping snow in the mountains and after three days of storms, the snow had accumulated in the mountains.
 The wind started howling and people in areas of the Westfjords, with potential of being in danger, were evacuated.
 Electric poles snapped like twigs.
 A few avalanches occurred on the 26th of October with the howling wind shaking the tall mountain tops.
 One avalanche came screaming down the mountain and killed 18 horses in Langidalur later that day.